-- Access to historical financial statements, provided by external data providers, integrated in the system. - Our service can be mass-customized quite effortlessly - Standardized data enables comparisons - Visual and verbal explanations for the given bankruptcy rating - Our system can support multiple languages e.g. Finnish, English, Swedish and German
+- Automatic bankruptcy risk forecasts and credit risk reports - Access to historical financial statements, provided by external data providers, integrated in the system. - Our service can be mass-customized quite effortlessly - Standardized data enables comparisons - Visual and verbal explanations for the given credit rating - Our system can support multiple languages e.g. Finnish, English, Swedish and German